Skip to main content

 What are the main types of intent signals?

-There are over 108 types of intent signals grouped into broad categories: growth (hiring, fundraising), organizational changes (appointments, relocations), digital signals (website redesigns, new publications), and regulatory signals (certifications, tenders).
-Each signal type corresponds to a specific buying context.
+There are 108 types grouped into broad categories: growth (hiring, fundraising), organizational changes (appointments, relocations), digital signals (website redesigns, new publications), and regulatory signals (certifications, tenders).
+Each type corresponds to a specific buying context.

 How does Rodz detect intent signals?

-Rodz uses more than 350 scrapers connected to over 250 public sources (press, institutional websites, social networks, legal databases).
-Each signal is configured using 222 possible parameters to ensure relevance and freshness.
-Signals are delivered to sales teams in real time.
+Rodz runs more than 350 scrapers connected to over 250 public sources, including press, institutional websites, social networks, and legal databases.
+Each signal is configured using 222 possible parameters to control for relevance and freshness.
+Signals are delivered to sales teams in real time, not batched into weekly reports.

 Does an intent signal have an expiration date?

 Yes.
-An intent signal is only valuable for about 48 hours on average.
-Beyond that, the context evolves and the prospect is often already being contacted by competitors.
-This is why Rodz prioritizes real-time delivery over weekly or monthly reports.
+A signal is only valuable for about 48 hours.
+After that, the context has shifted and the prospect is likely already hearing from others.
+That’s why real-time delivery isn’t a feature; it’s the whole point.